 What Causes Flaky Legs?

-According to Joanna Vargas, dry skin on your legs can be caused by a number of things like sun exposure, lack of exfoliation, dry weather, and even airplane travel.
-Too-hot showers or scented lotions (which usually contain alcohol) can also dry out your skin.
-The key to keeping your legs flake-free is starting a routine—one where you regularly exfoliate and moisturize.
+According to Vargas, dry skin on your legs can be caused by several things like sun exposure, lack of exfoliation, and even airplane travel.
+Too-hot showers or scented lotions, (which usually contain alcohol) can also dry out your skin.

 A daily dry-brushing ritual will help boost the circulation around your entire body, and the rough bristles will also work to dislodge any rough, dry skin cells clinging onto the surface of the legs.
 Not only that, but Vargas adds that "Dry brushing increases blood flow, which is healthy, but its main purpose is to stimulate collagen production which will help to thicken the skin and lessen the appearance of fat cells."

 Pre-shower, sweep the skin brush in upwards motions.
 "Start at the tops of the feet and brush upward toward the heart.
 Dry brushing immediately increases circulation, so you will feel warmer when you are done," she says.
-"It stimulates your lymphatic system to help move out toxins and bring in good nutrients to every cell in the body."
 Don't press too hard—it should feel vigorous but not painful.